Antillean fruit-eating bat: Ecology

 The Antillean fruit-eating bat occurs in Puerto Rico, the Virgin Islands and the Lesser Antilles north to St. Vincent and Barbados.
 Individuals roost in a variety of settings, which include unused buildings, caves, dense tree tops, crevices, large wells, and cliffs.
 Sites without direct sunlight are preferred by the species, although large colonies have been found in sunlit areas.
 The species occurs in dry arborescent vegetation on St. John.

 The Antillean fruit-eating bat's varied diet includes fruits, pollen, nectar, and insects.
 Fruits consumed in the wild include papaya, mango, Indian almond, manjack (Cordia spp.), royal palm, and sapodilla.
-In captivity, the species has been observed consuming bananas, apples, pears, melons, peaches, and the flowers of the kapok, sausage tree, royal palm, portia tree, and jatobá.
+In captivity, the species has been observed consuming bananas, apples, pears, melons, peaches, and the flowers of the Ceiba pentandra (kapok), sausage tree, royal palm, portia tree, and jatobá.
 Confirmed arthropods consumed include one mite species (Macronyssidae), two batfly species (Streblidae), one tick species (Argasidae), and two bat-mite species (Labidocarpidae).
-These bats feed in the canopy of the forest and in the ground.
+These bats feed in the canopy of the forest and on the ground.